Documentation

 Validation notes

 These are informational only.
-They can appear when fallback handling keeps usable profile fields and drops malformed optional fields, and they do not imply suspicious activity or affect tiering.
+They can appear when fallback handling keeps usable profile fields, optional fields are malformed, short metadata fields such as organization type or URL label contain placeholder/test words, or the record has very little metadata.
+They do not imply suspicious activity or affect tiering.

 Quality tiers

-Scores map to three tiers.
-Authenticity gate failures override the numeric score and always produce a⚠ Likely Test label.
+Scores map to standard or high-quality unless a hard test signal is present.
+Test signals override the numeric score and produce a ⚠ Likely Test label.
 Validation notes do not change the tier.

 Strong merged profile + organization record with broad completeness across the rubric.